Upgrading to QCOM 3 at your venue

 QCOM 3 hardware requirements

-QCOM 3 will run via Ethernet, the most widely-used LAN in the world.
+QCOM 3 is designed to run via Ethernet, the most widely-used LAN in the world.
 Ethernet networks are fast, readily available and competitively priced.
 It is the same LAN currently used by almost all gaming related, value added services such as player loyalty systems.

 Once you have an Ethernet LAN you can still run QCOM 3 and QCOM 1.6 electronic gaming machines (EGMs) simultaneously.
 This means that you can add to your QCOM 3 fleet of machines one at a time, if that suits your business needs.
 OLGR will continue to support QCOM 1.6 EGMs in the field until the end of their usefulness.

-Some gaming venues may already have a suitable EGM Ethernet LAN (for example, if you have a player loyalty system installed).
+Some gaming venues may already have a suitable EGM Ethernet LAN.

 Licensees of gaming venues in Queensland must own their gaming machine LAN infrastructure, such as cabling, switches and router hardware.
 QCOM 3 Ethernet LAN infrastructure must be off-the-shelf, widely commercially available hardware.
 It's acceptable for wide area network (WAN) modems (or similar hardware) located at the gaming venue to be proprietary devices and not necessarily owned by the gaming venue (e.g. equipment supplied by an LMO).